 Having a healthy body often helps you have a healthy mind and soul.
 But with a majority of the population being of working age, maintaining a healthy lifestyle for this group becomes a big challenge.
 It is, however, well worth the effort.

-The rush hours, the need to build a stable career, the furthering of academic and economic interests all add up to sowing the seeds of chronic stress that result in disease and serious health conditions, often irreversible.
+The rush hours, the need to build a stable career, and the furthering of academic and economic interests all add up to sowing the seeds of chronic stress that result in disease and serious health conditions, often irreversible.

 Having even a minor inconvenience like recurrent backaches from sitting in a slouched position at the work desk can lead to slow deterioration of the spinal bones (spondylosis).